top of page

 Published: 1991

-Lewis is frequently cited at Camera-wiki.
-In the specific context of Beauty cameras, the claimed bankruptcy of Taiyodo Koki comes from Lewis page 104.
+Another expensive purchase, this publication typically sells for around £100*.
+Lewis is frequently cited at Camera-wiki, and is the source of the claimed bankruptcy of Taiyodo Koki (page 104).
 However, if you search Camera-wiki for "bankrupt", the vast majority of results also reference Lewis's page 104.
-I can therefore only assume that page 104 isn't much more than a list of lost manufacturers and lacking in detail, and like Sugiyama and McKeown's, it may contain errors!
+I can therefore only assume that page 104 isn't much more than a list of lost manufacturers and lacking in detail.
+Otherwise, I am not aware of any other references to Beauty cameras within.

 The Evolution of the Japanese Camera (Philip Condax, etc)